haydenmbradley/power-outage-machine-learning/README.md

 ## Introduction

-In this project, I will be looking at data on major power outage event in the United States.
-This dataset provides all the important details about when and where these power outages occurred, what circumstances caused the outages, how large an impact these outages had, and details about the environment where these outages took place.
+In this project, I will look at data on major power outage events in the United States.
+This dataset provides all the important details about when and where these power outages occurred, what circumstances caused the outages, how large an impact these outages had, and details about the environment in which these outages took place.
 Using the necessary aspects of this data, important questions about when, where, why, and how long these outages occur can be explored.
-In this specific project, I would like to explore the question: Can we predict the duration of power outages given all the information leading up to and including the initial outage?
-Answering this question can help better set the expectations of those affected by these outages, as well as better channel the efforts of emergency response teams when needed.
+In this specific project, I would like to explore the question: "Can we predict the duration of power outages given all the information leading up to and including the initial outage?"
+Answering this question can help to set better expectations for those affected by these outages, as well as to better channel the efforts of emergency response teams when needed.

 ### Exploring The Data